Anisus vorticulus: Habitat

 This small snail lives in pools with standing water and in oxbow lakes, but these biotopes are threatened because of sedimentation and ecological succession.
 It favours ditches with much aquatic flora but little emergent vegetation.
 Invasive plants such as floating marsh pennywort, (Hydrocotyle ranunculouides), that sometimes chokes ditches, and the Himalayan balsam (Impatiens glandulifera) are particularly harmful.

-This species often lives in places where there is abundant duckweed Lemna spp..
+This species often lives in places where there is abundant duckweed Lemna spp.
 Water quality that is suitable for Anisus vorticulus is water without turbidity, with a high pH and a low level of nutrients.
 The main threats to this snail include land drainage, poor habitat management and eutrophication.

+Conservation

+United Kingdom

+Anisus vorticulus is a protected species in the United Kingdom under the Conservation of Habitats and Species Regulations 2010 and a license is needed to possess live or dead specimens taken from the wild since October 2008.
+The species has gained coverage in the UK as infrastructure projects impacting its habitats have been delayed.
+800 snails living in ditches alongside the Acle Straight, a part of the A47 road, were moved to a new habitat in 2016, delaying expansion plans for the road until monitoring at the new habitats was complete in 2023.
+In 2022, it was reported that the translocation had had "mixed" results; National Highways announced the full report would be released in summer 2025.

+Later in 2025, British Chancellor Rachel Reeves was recorded saying she had unblocked a planned development of 20,000 homes at a site in Sussex which had "some snails on the site that are a protected species or something", apparently referring to A. vorticulus.
+Craig Bennett, CEO of The Wildlife Trusts, said it was "shocking ... to hear the way that the chancellor just dismisses ecological science" and noted that there was a "proud tradition" of assessing the environmental impact of building projects before permitting them.